epfl-lasa/docker_setup/README.md

 As seen in the `Dockerfile`, a Docker image is always based on top of another image.
 When this image is coming from a public registry, Docker automatically pulls it if it did not find it locally.
 However, as soon as the local image exists it uses this one.
 Meaning that, if your local image is not updated regularly, you might not have the latest version of it.

-When way to automate this is to add a line in the [build](./scripts/build.sh) script force pulling the base image:
+One way to automate this is to add a line in the [build](./scripts/build.sh) script to force pulling the base image:

 ```bash
 docker pull "${BASE_IMAGE}:${BASE_TAG}"